IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - **Issue 11**: IUA does not define scopes at all; therefore, IUA is not in conflict with SMART-on-FHIR.
 However, this supplement includes updates to [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) and does define a Scope for use with [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) transactions.
 That Scope for [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) does not use a SMART pattern, but it does not forbid SMART scopes.
 IHE requests comments on the IUA, MHD, and SMART-on-FHIR Scope harmonization.

 - **Issue 12**: Given that the IUA Resource Server is grouped with some other IHE-defined actor, and that actor has audit logging requirements, IUA does not need to give a defined audit event for success.
 IUA does require adding an AuditEvent.entity to the AuditEvent defined in the other profile.
 IHE requests comments on a need to define in IUA an AuditEvent specific to a Resource Server that is enforcing a DENY.
-This AuditEvent would be used when the Resource Server prevented the transaction from reaching the grouped Profile/Actor (e.g. [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) Document Responder).
+This AuditEvent would be used when the Resource Server prevented the transaction from reaching the grouped Profile/Actor (e.g., [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) Document Responder).
 This AuditEvent would cover reasons for DENY that are not specific to the content of the grouped transaction, e.g., reasons such as: Missing Token, Token validation failure, Token expiration, Scope mismatch, IUA required attributes missing, etc. The expectation is that we can leverage some codes from OAuth.

 - **Issue 13**: The SMART-on-FHIR standard is gaining world-wide adoption and increases in importance.
 IUA does not utilize SMART-on-FHIR as base-standard, but refers to OAuth2.1 and FHIR directly.
 It is recognized that IUA and SMART-on-FHIR do have a (partial) overlap in the supported use-cases.
 IHE requests comments on IUA and SMART-on-FHIR flow harmonization.